-In 2014, Forbes compiled list of history’s 100 best money quotes.
-No. 47 was a statement by Robert Kiyosaki: “It’s not how much money you make, but how much money you keep, how hard it works for you and how many generations you keep it for.”
+In 2014, Forbes compiled a list of history’s 100 best money quotes.
+No. 47 was a statement by Robert Kiyosaki: “It’s not how much money you make, but how much money you keep, how hard it works for you, and how many generations you keep it for.”

 1. Accumulate Cash-Flowing Assets — Not Savings — for Retirement